axelarnetwork/axelar-contract-deployments/evm/README.md

 ### Hyperliquid Block Size Support

 For Hyperliquid chains, you can manually switch between BIG and SMALL blocks using the `hyperliquid-block-helper.js` script.
-This is particularly useful for deploying large contracts like the HyperliquidInterchainTokenService.
+This is particularly useful for deploying large contracts like the Gateway contract.
+For the ITS deployment the module is importer directly into `deploy-its.js` and block changes are handled internally.

 To switch block sizes the CHAINS and PRIVATE_KEY should be set in the .env: